Pana/conflux-portal-docs/docs/en/portal/Main_Concepts/Common_Terms.md

 ---

 ### Wallet

 - The interface / client / wrapper / holder that you use to manage your account(s).
 - Example: ConfluxPortal, your Ledger Hardware Wallet, a Multisig Wallet Contract.

 ### Account

 - A public & private keypair that "holds" your funds.
 - Your funds are actually stored on the blockchain, not in the wallet or account.
 - Just like your Reddit account has a `username (public)` and `password (private)`, so does your Conflux account.
 For additional security, you can use a password to encrypt your private key which would result in a ` username (public)` and ` password (private)` and ` password for that password (private + more secure)`.
 See the ` Keystore File` section.

 ### Address _("Public Key")_

 - You use this to send funds **to** an account.
 - Sometimes referred to as the "public key"
-- A string made up of `0x` + `40 hexadecimal characters`.
+- A string base32 address that conforms to [CIP-37](https://github.com/Conflux-Chain/CIPs/blob/master/CIPs/cip-37.md#specification).
-- In Conflux, the contract address begins with `0x8`.
-- In Conflux, the account address begins with `0x1`.
+- In conflux the address generated from the same private key on different network (mainnet, testnet) is different.
-- Example: `0x16a85356dcb5b307096726fb86a78c59d38e08ee`
+- Example:
+  - On mainnet: `cfx:aanmuy405w45gb2kp6xt1bzhvvp7hduj72rvv2vbyu` and the verbose one is `CFX:TYPE.USER:AANMUY405W45GB2KP6XT1BZHVVP7HDUJ72RVV2VBYU`
+  - On testnet: `cfxtest:aanmuy405w45gb2kp6xt1bzhvvp7hduj72h4cj1nu4` and the verbose one is `CFXTEST:TYPE.USER:AANMUY405W45GB2KP6XT1BZHVVP7HDUJ72H4CJ1NU4`

 ### Public Key

 - In cryptography, you have a keypair: the public and private key.
 - You can derive a public key from a private key, but cannot derive a private key from a public key.
 - (Advanced) In Conflux, the address "acts" like the public key, but it's not actually the public key.
-- (Advanced) In Conflux, the public key is derived from the private key and is 128 hex characters.
-You then take the `"SHA3" (Keccak-256)` hash of this (64 characters), take the last 40 characters, and prefix with `0x`, give you your 42-character address.
+- (Advanced) In Conflux, the public key is derived from the private key and is 128 hex characters. <!-- You then take the `"SHA3" (Keccak-256)` hash of this (64 characters), take the last 40 characters, and prefix with `0x`, give you your 42-character address. -->

 ### Private Key